DudeNation/dudenation.github.io/_posts/2025-06-22-sorcery-htb-season8.md

 ![Product Page](/assets/img/sorcery-htb-season8/sorcery-htb-season8_product_page.png)

 Nothing special, just a title of the product and a description.
-The different is only there is a product id assigned to it like this `https://sorcery.htb/dashboard/store/88b6b6c5-a614-486c-9d51-d255f47efb4f`.
+The different is only there is a product id assigned to it like this `https://sorcery.htb/dashboard/store/88b6b6c5-a614-486c-9d51-d255f47efb4f`. <br>
 &rarr; Let's go throught profile page and see what we can do.

 ![Profile Page](/assets/img/sorcery-htb-season8/sorcery-htb-season8_profile_page.png)